Partial Actions of a Hopf algebra on its base field and the corresponding partial smash product algebra: Introduction

-Another point of interest, which has always been involved with the concept of actions, are the deformations, and they expand their horizons when carried to the partial context.
-Given a global action of $H$ on $A$, the corresponding smash product algebra $A \# H$ is actually a deformation of the algebra $A \o H$ by such an action.
-In particular, since the unique global action of $H$ on $\k$ is given by the counit of $H$, the corresponding smash product algebra $\k \# H$ coincides with the algebra $\k \o H \simeq H$, that is, there are no deformations of $H$ using global actions in this way.
-However, in the partial setting, that is, with a partial (not global) action of $H$ on $\k$, the partial smash product algebra $\underline{\k \# H}$ coincides no more with $H$, that is, using a partial (not global) action of $H$ on $\k$ one can produce a non-trivial deformation of $H$.
+Actions of Hopf algebras on algebras are applied to construct crossed products.
+Given a global action of $H$ on $A$, the corresponding smash product algebra $A \# H$ is the vector space $A \o H$ with the algebra structure involving such an action.
+In particular, since the unique global action of $H$ on $\k$ is given by the counit of $H$, the smash product algebra $\k \# H$ coincides with the algebra $H$, that is, there are no proper subalgebras of $H$ using global actions in this way.
+However, in the partial setting, \emph{i.e.} with a partial (not global) action of $H$ on $\k$, the partial smash product algebra $\underline{\k \# H}$ is a proper subalgebra of $H$.

-In this work we deal with deformations of this type, that is, deformations of a Hopf algebra $H$ by partial actions of $H$ over its base field $\k$.
-To do so, we investigate partial actions of $H$ on $\k$ and partial smash product algebras.
-In particular, we have increased the source of examples as well as characterized some specific properties of such partial actions.
+In this work, we deal with partial smash product algebras of a Hopf algebra $H$ and its base field $\k$.
+More precisely, we study a special type of partial matched pair of Hopf algebras using the concept of $\lambda$-Hopf algebras.
+Aiming this goal partial actions of $H$ on $\k$ are investigated and a lot of examples are provided.

 \medbreak